ryanbateman/temp-check/README.md

 # temp-check
-This application allows you to check in on the temperatures of the people you care about over SMS while updating others on yours.
+Temp-check is a application allows you to check in on the temperatures of the people you care about over SMS while updating others on yours. (**Note: this application is not currently deployed for public use.
+The code is shared here for interest and discussion's sake.**)

 ## How it works
 1) You SMS a phone number with your latest temperature reading